dotnet/docs/docs/core/preview3/tools/dotnet-add-reference.md

 `<project>`

 Project to project references to add.
-A project or multiple projects to the solution file.
+A project or multiple projects to the project file.
 Glob pattern is supported on Unix/Linux based terminals.

 ## Options